carlosbermejop/klassi-test-suite/README.md

---disableReport                     disables the test report from opening after test completion --email                             sends email reports to stakeholders --env <path>                        name of environment to run the framework/test in. default to dev --reportName [optional]             name of what the report would be called i.e. 'klassi Automated Test' --updateBaselineImages              automatically update the baseline image after a failed comparison or new images --wdProtocol                        the switch to change the browser option from using devtools to webdriver --closeBrowser [optional]           this closes the browser after each scenario, defaults to always, use 'no' if you want to want to keep the  browser open
+--disableReport                     disables the test report from opening after test completion --email                             sends email reports to stakeholders --env <path>                        name of environment to run the framework/test in. default to dev --reportName [optional]             name of what the report would be called i.e. 'Automated Test' --updateBaselineImages              automatically update the baseline image after a failed comparison or new images --wdProtocol                        the switch to change the browser option from using devtools to webdriver --closeBrowser [optional]           this closes the browser after each scenario, defaults to always, use 'no' if you want to want to keep the  browser open